SilongYong/SQA3D/MCAN/README.md

 ```

 # Acknowledgements
-We would like to thank [MCAN](https://github.com/MILVLG/mcan-vqa) and [RelVIT](https://github.com/ATR-DBI/ScanQA) for the useful code base.
+We would like to thank [MCAN](https://github.com/MILVLG/mcan-vqa) and [RelViT](https://github.com/NVlabs/RelViT) for their useful code bases.